bryanmikaelian/kittybot-f1/README.markdown

 * /meow - Will cause the kittybot to speak
 * /purr - Will cause the kittybot to purr and rub up against your virtual leg
 * /jingyi - Nuff said
-* /rimshots - Kittybot will count the number of /rimshot commands played in the session
+* /rimshots - kittybot will count the number of /rimshot commands played in the session
-* /sifters - Kittybot will run out to the sifter litter box and look for any uncovered (i.e. open) sifters
+* /sifters - kittybot will run out to the sifter litter box and look for any uncovered (i.e. open) sifters
-* /crs - Kittybot will run out to the sifter litter box and look for any uncovered (i.e. open) change requests
+* /crs - kittybot will run out to the sifter litter box and look for any uncovered (i.e. open) change requests